eclipse-cdt-cloud/tsp-python-client/README.md

   --get-tree OUTPUT_ID  Get the timegraph tree of an output --get-xy-tree OUTPUT_ID
-                        Get the XY tree of an output --uuid UUID           The UUID of a trace
+                        Get the XY tree of an output --get-xy OUTPUT_ID    Get the XY data of an output --items [ITEMS ...]
+The list of XY items requested --times [TIMES ...]
+The list of XY times requested --uuid UUID           The UUID of a trace
   --uuids [UUIDS ...]
 The list of UUIDs --do-delete-traces    Also delete traces when deleting experiment